docker-archive/communitytools-image2docker-win/README.rst

 Prerequisites
 =============

 Windows 10 with the Anniversary Update is required on the system that is using this module.
+You may also be able to use Windows Server 2016 to run this module.

 =============
 Installation